silvinor/www/_posts/2026-08-08-unmasked-at-midlife.md

 ### At work

 For decades, most late-diagnosed adults have survived by building elaborate workarounds.
 We script conversations, force eye contact, hide our exhaustion, and copy the people around us until we blend in.
 Researchers call this masking, or camouflaging, and it is one of the most consistent findings in the whole field [^348][^347][^159].
 From the outside it looks like competence.
 On the inside it is expensive - the process of acting out a persona that we think others want to see consumes significant cognitive function - we don't "act" subconsciously, every word said, every body movement is planned and intentional.
-And when we let our guard down the autistic traits show and the punishment is been ostracised.
+And when we let our guard down the autistic traits show and the punishment is being ostracised.
 So we're "on guard" all the time when around others.

-After diagnosis, that behavior - the "mask" - suddenly has a name, has a reason, becomes visible.
+After diagnosis, that behaviour - the "mask" - suddenly has a name, has a reason, becomes visible.
 What was automatic is now a choice.
 And that raises hard questions in the one place where masking often paid the bills.
 What do I keep performing because it genuinely helps?
 What do I finally put down?
-What if I focus more on the work, rater than the fitting in?
+What if I focus more on the work than on the fitting in?
 There is rarely a clean answer, which is part of what makes this period so unsettling.

 ### In relationships